Population Size, Growth Rate and Population Density

 Based from the DOLE – RO1, the daily minimum wage rate for agriculture and non-agriculture industries/sectors ranges from P282.00 to P340.00 as per Wage Order No. RB 1-20, which took effect on April 30, 2019 until further update by DOLE.

-As per Philippine Statistics Authority (PSA) survey, poverty incidence among families in Pangasinan continue to decrease from 16.9% in 2015 Annual Poverty Incidence and further reduced to 9.3% in 2018.
-The annual per capita poverty threshold of the province increased from P22,799 (CY 2015) to P27,828 (CY 2018).
+As per Philippine Statistics Authority (PSA) survey, poverty incidence among families in Pangasinan had increased from 9.3% in 2018 Annual Poverty Incidence to 13.9% in 2021.
+The annual per capita poverty threshold of the province increased from P27,828 (CY 2018) to P31,240 (CY 2021) such increase in poverty incidence is due to the emergence of Covid-19 pandemic.
 Said survey is conducted every after 3 years.

 The total number of PNP Officers and Police Non-Commission Officers serving the province totaled to 3,160 personnel.
 From this number, 2,959 are non-officers (including the non-uniform personnel) and 201 are officers.
 The officers include the positions of Police Colonel (formerly Police Senior Superintendent) to Police Lieutenant (formerly Inspectors).
 The PNP implemented the new rank classification (R.A.
 No. 11200) signed by President Duterte last March 25, 2019.